dawn-kline-m/QuizNight/README.md

 ## Functionality

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

-## Acceptance Criteria

-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+When the user clicks the Start-Quiz-Night-Challenge button, the user is presented with a series of typical Quiz Night questions.

+The quiz is timed and the high score is stored.

+After answering a question, the user is shown whether or not the answer is correct.
+If the answer is incorrect 10 seconds is subtracted from the score.
+Another question is then presented.

-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+When all questions are answered or the timer reaches 0 the game is over.
+The user can then save their initials and their score is saved.
-WHEN the game is over
-THEN I can save my initials and my score

 ## Appearance and Location